 In the domestic P&C insurance business, we aim to create new customer value and new businesses that contribute to solving social issues, along with the goal of monetizing these businesses.
-In addition, we will promote reform of our corporate culture - the bedrock on which our efforts are built - and
+In addition, we will promote reform of our corporate culture - the bedrock on which our efforts are built - and in the realms of security, health, and wellbeing.

-Deliver a secure tomorrow full of happiness and life for all people, communities, and society as a Based on a foundation of employee happiness and job satisfaction, we will contribute to society by creating valuable products and services for our customers in the insurance business and beyond foster an organizational culture in which each and every one of our diverse range of employees can demonstrate their own creativity and originality, can make value judgements from the customer's point of view, and are able to make decisions and act quickly.
+Deliver a secure tomorrow full of happiness and life for all people, communities, and society as a whole.

+Based on a foundation of employee happiness and job satisfaction, we will contribute to society by creating valuable products and services for our customers in the insurance business and beyond foster an organizational culture in which each and every one of our diverse range of employees can demonstrate their own creativity and originality, can make value judgements from the customer's point of view, and are able to make decisions and act quickly.